Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

  * total price: 7281 panas
 ```

 And that's all!
-No other interaction is needed with Anonymous.
+No interaction is needed with Anonymous.
 He will check
 from time to time to see if we have paid, by running the command `moka keys bind`
 until it succeeds: